leonkay/testspace/RunTown/README.md

 This application should be able to run on stock ruby, but the code is developed using JRuby.

 It is recommended that you start with a fresh gemset.
-In the example below, the gemset is 'appconnect-ruby' on jruby 1.7.2.
+In the example below, the gemset is 'runtown' on jruby 1.7.2.

     rvm use --create jruby-1.7.2@runtown